Dartmouth College, Society of Fellows

 - a personal statement outlining your scholarly agenda: completed research (including dissertation), plans for the three-year fellowship (including new research beyond the dissertation), and any other information related to your professional goals (1,500 word limit)

-- a fellowship statement outlining your opportunities at Dartmouth: describe the work of at least two faculty who might serve as mentors, summarize your teaching interests, and explain why you wish to be part of a multidisciplinary cohort in the Society of Fellows (750 word limit)
+- describe the work of at least two faculty who might serve as mentors, summarize your teaching interests, explain why you wish to be part of a multidisciplinary cohort and how your life experiences have prepared you to advance Dartmouth’s commitments to diversity, equity, and inclusion (750 words)

 - a curriculum vitae